tobek/laminae/19-lec.md

 	- no weather or seasons
 	- no light
 - culture
-	- nowhere channels Creation more focusedly - the islet conservatory does it very carefully to great effect, and CGP do in their own cycles, but wow this place
-	- Like Barbarella society, decadent
+	- Barbarella decadence
 	- dark eldar
 	- bottom x% constantly sacrificed/transmuted?
 LEP too
 		- can choose to be sacrificed OR transmuted into some more beautiful form (grotesque ish)
 	- led by the most beautiful
 	- varying standards of beauty, some impenetrable to outsiders
 	- celebrating masculine vs feminine vs other - various categorizations?
-	- different forms of beauty
+	- different forms of beauty (math, music, etc)
-		- pursuit of mathematical beauty?
-		- writing scripts
-	- light bearing is a thing, cause it's pitch dark otherwise
+	- light bearing
 	- experiment with their lives to change conceptions of beauty
 	- perfection enforced by punishment from judges?
-	- beautiful and warped beings
-      + fashionable to sculpt one's bodies into unusual shapes via highly specific and well known exercises <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#WZCDyzJxnPweLEH6Z>

 info gathering